Adidem23/TokenForge/README.md

 ## Key Features :

 ## Minting Your Own ERC20 On Polygon-Mumbai :
 - The Main Feature of the Token is to make ERC20 token on users demand it asks for only name of token and it unit and we are good to go

+## Mintng Avalon Tokens :
+- It provides faucet for minting Avalon tokens

 # Video :
 - YT LINK : https://youtu.be/XBKHXwTq0j4?si=YyOH8JLrXnFS6AMZ